Mellon Collie And The Infinite Sadness

 Pisces Iscariot (Virgin ‘94) Rating: A-

 Following the Nirvana blueprint, the Smashing Pumpkins decided to follow up their breakthrough album with a compilation of various b-sides, cover tunes (Fleetwood Mac's “Landslide” and Eric Burdon & The Animals' “Girl Named Sandoz”) and previously unavailable tracks (“Frail and Bedazzled,” “Whir,” “Spaced”).
 This album is much better than Incesticide, however, as most of these songs are good enough to have been included on their previous albums; in some cases they likely weren't simply because they didn't fit in stylistically.
 Although it contains some heavy rockers in the band’s customary style, the best of which is arguably the turbo-charged “Frail and Bedazzled” (which was also a minor hit), the majority of Pisces Iscariot showcases the softer side of Billy Corgan’s songwriting.
-The frail and gentle “Whir” is probably the best of several strong dreamy ballads, the other primary contenders being "Soothe," "Obscured," and the aforementioned "Landslide," while the beautifully breathy “Blew Away” is an enjoyable James Iha vehicle that boasts a soaring guitar solo.
-Elsewhere, “Plume” (perhaps the closest band ever came to straight up grunge) and “Hello Kitty Kat” (another really good surging rocker) both sport a big hard rocking sound with plenty of guitar heroics, but these songs and everything else here are easily overshadowed by the album’s centerpiece song, “Starla.”
-This 11-minute epic starts by showing off the band’s psychedelic side (so much for all those Nirvana comparisons; I should’ve mentioned before that a lot of Smashing Pumpkins songs are psychedelic in nature, actually) before surging mightily at the 2:50 mark and then ending with 5 minutes of thrilling guitar mayhem.
-Granted, as with most of these types of compilations not everything here connects, but most of these songs do; "Blue" and "La Dolly Vita" are also really good in the bands' classic widescreen style (particularly towards the end of both songs), but Corgan’s songs are well worth hearing even when he records just himself and his acoustic guitar in his bedroom.
+The frail and gentle “Whir” is probably the best of several strong dreamy ballads, the other primary contenders being "Soothe," "Obscured," and the aforementioned "Landslide" (the other song here that received radio airplay), while the beautifully breathy “Blew Away” is an enjoyable James Iha vehicle that boasts a soaring guitar solo.
+Elsewhere, "Plume" (perhaps the closest band ever came to straight up grunge), “Pissant” (which flat-out kicks ass), and "Hello Kitty Kat" (another really good surging rocker) all sport a big hard rocking sound with plenty of guitar heroics and great drumming, but these songs and everything else here is easily overshadowed by the album's centerpiece song, "Starla."
+This 11-minute epic starts by showing off the band's psychedelic side (so much for all those Nirvana comparisons; I should've mentioned before that a lot of Smashing Pumpkins songs are psychedelic in nature, actually) before surging mightily at the 2:50 mark and then ending with 5 minutes of thrilling guitar mayhem.
+Granted, as with most of these types of compilations not everything here connects, but the vast majority of these songs do; "Blue" and "La Dolly Vita" are also really good in the bands' classic widescreen style (particularly towards the end of both songs), but Corgan's songs are well worth hearing even when he records just himself and his acoustic guitar in his bedroom.

 Mellon Collie And The Infinite Sadness (Virgin ‘95) Rating: A+